A Love Like Yours (Don't Come Knocking Everyday): Ike & Tina Turner version

-Ike & Tina Turner released their version as a single from their 1966 album River Deep – Mountain High.
-The single was released on London Records in the UK in 1966.
-In 1967, a few copies were issued in the US by Phil Spector's label Philles Records.
+Ike & Tina Turner recorded a version for their 1966 album River Deep – Mountain High.
+The single was released on London Records in the UK in October 1966.
+The single received positive reviews.

+Ike & Tina Turner performed the song on the British TV show Ready Steady Go!.

+A limited amount of copies were issued in the US by Phil Spector's label Philles Records in 1967.
 This was the label's final release of any single.
 The album River Deep – Mountain High was not released in the US until it was reissued by A&M Records in 1969.
-Following the album's reissue, "A Love Like Yours (Don't Come Knocking Everyday)" was reissued as single in the US in 1970.
+Following the album's reissue, "A Love Like Yours (Don't Come Knocking Everyday)" was reissued as a single in the US in 1970.